Mutuku-Mutua/project/README.md

 :Weather App.

 ## Project-Description:
-this application is for checking the weather status of various cities across the world
+This application is for checking the weather status of various cities across the world

 ## Instructions :
 Simple weather app that displays the current day, month and year,also displays the temperature of the city in Fahrenheit(°F) , on click on the temperature section the user can convert the temperature from fahrenheit to celsius and also the Highs and Lows of the city in fahrenheit .